laurakond/Artly/README.md

 I used [Google fonts](https://fonts.google.com/) to source the fonts for the website.
 These are:

+Gothic - was used for the website logo(image displayed in the features section).
+Montserrat, serif - was used as the main text font.
+Poppins, system-ui - was used for the logo and accent text.

 ![font screenshots](documentation/images/design/google-fonts-artly.jpg)

 [Return to Table of Contents](#table-of-contents)